samborba/aws-rekognition/README.md

 ## Introduction
 The purpose of this project is to demonstrate how the use of deep learning/machine learning (applied in image and video) features offered by **AWS** works.

 With this prototype, you'll be able to setup what is needed to run real-time video capture and analyze it using advanced tools.
+Please dont forget to read the [**Note**](#note) section.

 Here's the prototype's conceptual architecture:
 ![enter image description here](https://d1.awsstatic.com/re19/KVS_WebRTC/product-page-diagram_Kinesis-video-streams_how-it-works_01.cb5682fffec40aed239111f7454a586b31d6e680.png)